I was a dreamer, because I needed it

 I started writing songs when I was 11 years old.

-Short: while they were concerned about weekends and kissing guys, I was simply trying to find my place in this world and: survive.
+I was quietly trying to find my place in this world.

 But I did feel understood - by anyone with a strong and genuine spirit.
 By those, who had seen and felt life deeply.